Wind-WindKids/winding/samples/sophieandwind/ice.md

 They left the freeway, climbing into the hills.
 *Hey Jude* filled the car.

-“Don’t make it bad,” his dad sang, off-key but certain.
+His dad sang, off-key but certain.
 Wind grinned and joined in.
 As they crested the ridge, the ocean opened wide below.

 By the time they reached the harbor,